- Blue screen errors, technically called stop errors, are a sign that Windows suffers a serious problem.

 Since overclocking can cause Blue Screen of Death errors, we advise you to remove any overclock settings and overclocking software that you have installed.

-Solution 6 – Check your hardware
+10. Check your hardware

 Hardware issues and overheating can often cause BSoD errors, therefore we urge you to clean your PC with pressurized air.
 Also, be sure to check if your cards are properly seated and if your cables are properly connected.

 In addition to new hardware, be sure to check if your hardware is working properly.
-According to users, faulty motherboard or graphics card can cause this error to appear, so be sure to check those components first.
+According to users, a faulty motherboard or graphics card can cause this error to appear, so be sure to check those components first.

-THREAD_STUCK_IN_DEVICE_DRIVER_M error can cause certain problems on your PC, but we hope that you managed to fix it by using some of our solutions.
+This error can cause certain problems on your PC, but we hope that you managed to fix it by using some of our solutions.